 For the hat, download and print the lamb's ear template.
 Use the outer line of the template to cut two ear pieces from the black felt; use the inner line to cut two smaller ear pieces from the taupe felt.

-To create hat, use ear template.
-Use outer line of template to cut two ear pieces from black felt; use inner line to cut two smaller ear pieces from taupe felt.
-Use a small amount of glue to attach one piece of taupe felt to each piece of black felt.
+Use a small amount of glue to attach one piece of the taupe felt to each piece of the black felt.
 Fold each ear in half lengthwise, and use a medium-hot iron to steam a crease down the middle of each ear.
-Lay each ear over hat, 3 inches from the bottom, with the taupe side in, and sew to hat.
+Lay each ear over the hat, 3-inches from the bottom, with the taupe side in, and glue to the hat.